SixArm/mast-cell-help/topics/bradycardia/index.md

 * **Symptoms**: dizziness, fatigue, weakness, fainting (syncope), shortness of breath, chest pain.

-* **Treatment**: May include medications such as antiarrhythmics or heart stimulators.
+* **Treatment**: Medications such as antiarrhythmics or heart stimulators.
 A pacemaker implant may help.
-Lifestyle changes involve staying well-hydrated and avoiding excessive alcohol and caffeine.
+Lifestyle changes involve staying well-hydrated and avoiding alcohol and caffeine.